Tartopoiro/Tartopoiro/README.md

 - 👋 Hi, I’m @Tartopoiro
-- 👀 I’m interested in finance and management
+- 👀 I’m interested in finance, management, AI and more generally in data.
-- 🌱 I’m currently trying to develop some tiny useful software for accounting, management and finance!
+- 🌱 I’m currently trying to develop some tiny useful softwares for accounting, management and finance!